 Here are some notable celebrities who have autism.

 The famous "Saturday Night Live" alum and star of several movies in the '80s was diagnosed with Asperger's syndrome and Tourettes syndrome when he was 12.
 In the early 1980s, he found out he had severe obsessions with policemen and ghosts, which led to him to write the 1984 hit movie, "Ghostbusters."

 The movie, in which Aykroyd starred in along with Bill Murray and Rick Moranis, grossed $295 million worldwide after its release.

-A 26-year-old who was diagnosed with pervasive development disorder, a form of autism, at age 3, Savage has gone on to become one of the country's most famous jazz musicians.
-He has toured the world and performed on "The Today Show," the "Late Show with David Letterman" and "Late Night with Conan O'Brien."
+A 30-year-old who was diagnosed with pervasive development disorder, a form of autism, at age 3, Savage has gone on to become an accomplished jazz musician.
+He has toured the world and performed on “The Today Show,” the “Late Show with David Letterman” and “Late Night with Conan O’Brien.”

 Savage has released 12 albums and in 2014, composed and recorded the score for a full-length documentary film, "Sound of Redemption: The Frank Morgan Story."
 Read more.

 A star in films such as "Blade Runner," "Splash," "Wall Street" and "Steel Magnolias," Hannah was diagnosed with autism as a child, but that fact about her wasn't revealed until a 2013 report in Forbes magazine.

 Hannah now spends a lot of her time as an environmental activist.